River rock landscaping around foundation of house to prevent moisture and wall damage

 A successful solution

-Lining the area right next to your house with river rock instead of mulch helps water drain more effectively and keeps that crucial area dry.
+Lining the area immediately next to your house wall with river rock helps water drain more effectively and keeps that crucial area dry.
 Termites hate dry ground, and moisture-related damage becomes far less likely.
-Plus, river rock looks clean and polished—and it’s low maintenance too.
+Plus, river rock adds a clean, polished look to your landscaping—and it's extremely low maintenance compared to constantly refreshing mulch every season for the entire bed.

 In an example like the one pictured above, the $60-$70 per ft of river rock lining could have saved well over $15k in a total wall repair (include interior drywall and paint).

 So this spring, think beyond mulch and dirt.
-A one-time investment in river rock around the base of your home could be the simple change that saves you thousands in termite treatment and water damage repairs down the road.
+A one-time investment in river rock around the base of your home could be the simple change that saves you thousands in termite treatments, water damage repairs, and unnecessary stress down the road.

 Happy landscaping!